+DEFINITIONS 3

+CALCULATION OF TIME 3

-POWER TO VARY TIMES AND GIVE DIRECTIONS
+POWER TO VARY TIMES AND GIVE DIRECTIONS 3

-FORMAT OF DOCUMENTS FILED IN THE COURT OF APPEAL
+FORMAT OF DOCUMENTS FILED IN THE COURT OF APPEAL 4

-INCORRECTLY INSTITUTED APPEAL
+INCORRECTLY INSTITUTED APPEAL 4

-ELECTRONIC APPEALS
+ELECTRONIC APPEALS 4

-PARTY TO INFORM REGISTRAR OF MATTER RELEVANT TO THE
+PARTY TO INFORM REGISTRAR OF MATTER RELEVANT TO THE HEAD RING5

-FIXING THE HEARING DATE
+FIXING THE HEARING DATE 5

-APPEAL DETERMINED ONLY ON EVIDENCE BEFORE COURT WH ORDER IS SUBJECT TO APPEAL
+APPEAL DETERMINED ONLY ON EVIDENCE BEFORE COURT WHOSE ORDER IS SUBJECT TO APPEAL 6

-APPLICATION TO ADDUCE FURTHER EVIDENCE
+APPLICATION TO ADDUCE FURTHER EVIDENCE 6

-WRITTEN OUTLINE OF ARGUMENT IN ALL CIVIL AND CRIMINAL PROCEEDINGS
+WRITTEN OUTLINE OF ARGUMENT IN ALL CIVIL AND CRIMINAL PROCEEDINGS 6

 Parties must lodge and serve written outline of argument 6

-Purpose of outline 7
+Purpose of outline

 Format of outline 7

 Appellant's outline 8

 Respondent's outline 8

 Number of copies of outline 9

 Supplementary outlines may be directed 9

-Explanation for late lodgement of outline 9
+Explanation for late lodgement of outline

 ORAL ARGUMENT CONFINED 9

-APPEAL RECORD BOOK REQUIRED IN ALL CIVIL AND CRIMINAL
+APPEAL RECORD BOOK REQUIRED IN ALL CIVIL AND CRIMINAL APP

-LIST OF AUTHORITIES IN CIVIL AND CRIMINAL PROCEEDINGS
+PROVISION OF AUTHORITIES IN CIVIL AND CRIMINAL PROCEEDINGS

 TELEPHONE AND VIDEO LINKS

 DISMISSAL OF PROCEEDING FOR NON-COMPLIANCE

-DETERMINATION OF PROCEEDING ON WRITTEN MATERIAL ON
+DETERMINATION OF PROCEEDING ON WRITTEN MATERIAL ONLY

-DETERMINATION OF TROCEEDING ON WALLIEN MATERIAL ON L/L
+ORDER WHERE A PARTY DOES NOT APPEAR AT THE HEARING 12

-APPLICATION FOR AN INDEMNITY CERTIFICATE 12 CRIMINAL PROCEEDING 13 Case management timeline in criminal appeal 13 Registry to prepare appeal record book in criminal appeal 13 Contents of the appeal record book in criminal appeal 13 Application to adduce further evidence 14 Written outline of argument in criminal appeal 14 Written outline of argument in application for leave to appeal against sentence or t extend time to apply for leave to appeal against sentence Written outline of argument in application to extend time to appeal 15 List of authorities in criminal proceeding 15 Abandonment of criminal appeal 15 CIVIL PROCEEDING 15 Case management timelines in civil appeal 15 Application to adduce further evidence in civil proceeding 16 Written outlines of argument in civil appeal 17 Parties must agree on an index for appeal record book in civil appeal 17 Appellant to prepare civil appeal record book 17 Contents of the appeal record book 17 Court may order costs when civil appeal record book contains unnecessary materia al18 Required copies of civil appeal record book 18 Special requirements for application to extend time in civil proceeding 19 Special requirements for application for leave to appeal in civil proceeding 19 Registrar may refuse to accept a civil appeal record book which does not comply w Practice Direction Civil application to a single judge of appeal 21 Finalisation of civil proceeding prior to hearing date 21 Submissions on costs of civil proceeding 21 DEFINITIONS 21
+WRITTEN SUBMISSIONS AND MATERIAL NOT TO BE FILED AFTER HEARING 12 APPLICATION FOR AN INDEMNITY CERTIFICATE CRIMINAL PROCEEDING 13 Case management timeline in criminal appeal 13 Registry to prepare appeal record book in criminal appeal Contents of the appeal record book in criminal appeal Application to adduce further evidence in criminal proceeding Written outline of argument in criminal appeal 14 Written outline of argument in application for leave to appeal against sentence of extend time to apply for leave to appeal against sentence Written outline of argument in application to extend time to appeal 15 List of authorities in criminal proceeding 15 Abandonment of criminal appeal 15 CIVIL PROCEEDING 16 Case management timelines in civil appeal 16 Application to adduce further evidence in civil proceeding 17 Written outlines of argument in civil appeal 17 Parties must agree on an index for appeal record book in civil appeal Appellant to prepare civil appeal record book 18 Contents of the appeal record book in civil appeal 18 Court may order costs when civil appeal record book contains unnecessary mater rial 19 Required copies of civil appeal record book 19 Special requirements for application to extend time in civil proceeding 19 Special requirements for application for leave to appeal in civil proceeding 20 Registrar may refuse to accept a civil appeal record book which does not comply Practice Direction Civil application to a single judge of appeal 21 Registrar may provide copies of material for inclusion in an appeal record book of material for the Court Finalisation of civil proceeding prior to hearing date 22 Submissions on costs of civil proceeding 22 DEFINITIONS 22

-PRACTICE DIRECTION 2 OF 2010
+PRACTICE DIRECTION 3 OF 2013

-This Practice Direction No 2 of 2010 replaces Practice Direction No 1 of 2005 which is now repealed.
+This Practice Direction, No 3 of 2013, replaces Practice Direction No 2 of 2010, which is now repealed.
 Regard must also be had to the Uniform Civil Procedure Rules 1999 (Qld) Ch 18 r 744 - r 781 and the Criminal Practice Rules 1999 (Qld) Ch 15 r 63 - r 121.